-Quebec’s Camellia Sinensis took home two World Tea Awards at the World Tea Expo in Las Vegas in June.
+Quebec’s Camellia Sinensis won two World Tea Awards at the World Tea Expo in Las Vegas in June.
 The 20-year-old Canadian business was named Best Retail Tea Shop, Café, Bar and also won Best E-commerce Tea Website.

-Helmed by four business partners with interests in different aspects of tea, Camellia Sinensis has grown from a single teahouse into a conglomerate of tea-focused entities.
-These include three tea stores, two teahouses, two tea schools, a wholesale operation and an experimental tea factory—all of which engage, enrich and educate their communities.
+Helmed by four business partners, Camellia Sinensis has grown from a single teahouse into a conglomerate of tea-focused entities.
+These include three tea stores, two teahouses, two tea schools, a wholesale operation and an experimental tea factory—all of which engage, enrich and educate the public.

-Partner Kevin Gascoyne shares what makes Camellia Sinensis so special: “The culture of our company is very much based on respect—respect to the client, respect to the staff and respect to the producers we buy from.”
+Partner Kevin Gascoyne shares what makes the Camellia Sinensis business so special: “The culture of the company is very much based on respect—respect to the client, respect to the staff and respect to the producers we buy from.”

-The original Camellia Sinensis teahouse was founded in Montreal’s Latin Quarter in 1998 by Hugo Americi, who had drawn inspiration from his travels through Europe, specifically from the Dobra teahouses in Prague.
+The original Camellia Sinensis teahouse was founded in 1998 in Montreal by Hugo Americi, who drew inspiration from his travels through Europe, specifically from the Dobra teahouses in Prague, Czech Republic.
 He made sure his teahouse had the relaxed ambience of a bohemian lounge complete with live gypsy-style music playing into the night.

 Before long, Jasmin Desharnais and François Marchand joined Amirici as business partners.
-The fourth partner, Gascoyne, first came into the picture as a tea importer who’d bring in tasting kits and slide presentations of his international travels.
+The fourth partner, Gascoyne, intially came into the picture as a tea importer who would bring in tasting kits and slide presentations of his international travels.
 Then in 2004, Gacoyne combined his company with Camellia Sinensis, and the four men officially became a team.

-Besides being beautiful spaces, the Camellia Sinensis tea stores and teahouses are known for their extensive catalogues of teas, 85 percent to 90 percent of which are single origin, seasonal, hand-selected onsite and purchased directly from the producer.
-The comprehensive selections cover most growing regions, Gascoyne says, and many of the teas are organic.
-Each year, the company runs its teas through a testing protocol for pesticides and other chemicals.
-Good flavor is always the utmost priority, which suits the visceral sensibilities of the Quebecois.
+Besides being beautiful spaces, the Camellia Sinensis tea stores and teahouses are known for their extensive catalogues of teas, 85-90 percent of which are single origin, fresh from the season, hand selected on-site and purchased directly from the producer.
+The comprehensive selection covers most growing regions and many of the teas are organic.
+Each year, the company runs its teas through a testing protocol for pesticides and other chemicals, Gascoyne said.
+Botanicals are sourced locally.
+Good flavor is the utmost priority, which suits the visceral sensibilities of the Quebecois.

-On the technical end, this year marks the third time Camellia Sinensis’s website has won a World Tea Award.
+On the technical front, this year marked the third time Camellia Sinensis’ website won a World Tea Award.
 A comprehensive resource for any type of tea customer, the website features an online tea store, information about the three teahouses and workshops, analyses of tea’s properties, recipes and more.
 And yet, always striving to better serve its clientele, the company will launch a new and improved website later this year.

-The company also fosters community online but especially within its tea store and teahouse walls.
-The Tea Club meets once a month to swap stories and chat with a tea expert.
-The After Hours Club, usually comprised of international visitors, meets monthly as well.
+Camellia Sinensis also fosters a sense of community by hosting clubs.
+The Tea Club meets once per month to share stories and chat with a tea expert.
+The After Hours Club, which is usually comprised of international visitors, meets monthly as well.

 Perhaps Gascoyne’s philosophy as a tea business owner sums up Camellia Sinensis best: “Always approach a client on their level; communicate in their language with generosity and an inclusive message.
-Tea is a democratic product; it’s the leaf of the people.
-Offer a good product and empower the client to feel that they are welcome.”
+Tea is a democratic product, it’s the leaf of the people.
+Offer a good product and empower the client to feel that they’re welcome.”